 Note: this program is a sample itinerary only and can vary slightly depending of the season and other circumstances.
 We reserve the right to change the program according to local situation.

-During the raining season (June – September) we might need to replace the “bamboo rafting” by a descent on rubber rafts according to the river water level.
-In the case of extreme conditions (flooded river), we will amend the program to include primarily trekking.
+During the raining season (June – September) we might need to amend the program to cater for different weather conditions.
 Such alterations of the original tour program are for participants’ safety and therefore no change in price or refund is available.
-Please ask us the latest info when you make an enquiry for a tour during the raining season.
-During the rainy season, you are likely to encounter leeches so please bring suitable clothing; your guide will have a solution to prevent the leeches to come into your shoes and pants.
+Please ask us the latest info when you make an inquiry for a tour during the raining season.
+During the rainy season, you are likely to encounter leeches so please bring suitable clothing.

 Suggested packing list: